kevgathuku/top40/README.md

 Obtain a developer key from [Google](https://developers.google.com/youtube/registering_an_application) This is required for accessing the YouTube API.

-Rename the provided .env.example file to .env
+For only displaying the songs, this is not required.

-Open up the .env file and set the developer key you obtained from Google `export DEVELOPER_KEY="Your developer key"`
+Set the developer key as an environment variable:
+`export DEVELOPER_KEY="Your developer key"`

 ## Install